ackyshake/vim-fist/README.md

 `<leader>u` - Update an existing gist

+Fist of Vim also sets the filetype and syntax completely automatically without you having to set it!
+Impressive, huh?

 You can use Fist of Vim with a visual selection, or in normal mode, in which case, it is motion based.